emqx/emqx-docs/en_US/getting-started/config.md

 **ip**

-When you see that the data type of a configuration item is `ip`, it means that you can set the configuration item in the form of <IP>: <Port>`, for example, `0.0.0.0: 1883`.
+When you see that the data type of a configuration item is `ip`, it means that you can set the configuration item in the form of `<ip>:<port>`, for example, `0.0.0.0:1883`.

 **string**